 In this mode, the camera shoots continuously while the shutter button is held down.
-If you use the recommended memory card, you can shoot continuously (smooth continuous shooting) at a set shooting interval until the memory card is full (p.
-211).
+If you use the recommended memory card\, you can shoot continuously (smooth continuous shooting) at a set shooting interval until the memory card is full (p.
+209).

-Recommended Memory Card:
+\Recommended Memory Card:

 Super high-speed SDC-512MSH memory card (sold separately) to which low-level formatting (p.
-168) is conducted immediately before shooting.
+166) is conducted immediately before shooting.

-- Except for A mode - This reflects standard shooting criteria established by Canon.
+- This reflects standard shooting criteria established by Canon.
 Actual results may vary according to the subject and shooting conditions. - Even if continuous shooting suddenly stops, the memory card may not be full.